 Fortunately, assisted organism evolution techniques (genetic engineering, super reef production, coral restoration) being performed abroad and here at the world renowned marine laboratories are well underway to save coral reefs from extinction, demonstrating promising results.
 Moreover, geoengineering technologies are helping to reduce atmospheric carbon dioxide and the acidity of our oceans without the

 need to drastically cut carbon emissions.
 I am optimistic mankind is committed to saving coral reefs and other marine organisms.
 A step in this direction is the ongoing construction and production of high ocean temperature-resistant corals.

 It is my hope these paintings will encourage society to protect and conserve our corals and oceans.

 Charyl Weissbach received a BFA in painting and art history from Massachusetts College of Art & Design.
 Her studio is located in Boston’s SoWa Artist’s District.
 Her artwork is in many private and corporate collections, including Brigham & Women’s Hospital, Harvard Pilgrim Healthcare, University of Pennsylvania, Winchester Hospital, Novacare and Oracle Pharmaceuticals.
 Images of her paintings are featured in Encaustic Works 2012: A Biennial Exhibition in Print, 100 Artists of New England, Boston Magazine’s Design Home, and in the book, Encaustic Art in the Twenty-First Century.
-She has presented at the International Encaustic Conference and is represented by multiple galleries and has exhibited at museums such as Danforth Art, Art Complex Museum, Fuller Craft, Springfield, and the Saco Museum.
+She has presented at the International Encaustic Conference and is represented by multiple galleries and has exhibited at museums such as Danforth Art, Art Complex Museum, Fuller Craft, Springfield, New Bedford, Saco and the Mattatuck Museum.